Table of contents: Removal ↓ Installation ↓

 7. Remove the rubber cup from the opening in the body.

-9. Remove the right rear locker.
+9. Remove the right rear mudguard.

 15. Together with an assistant, lower the tank down and remove it from under the car.